 4 — Delete your credit card information from your devices.

-I know, I know — it’s so convenient to have your credit card information stored in your password manager, browser, and Shopify cart.
+I know, I know — it’s soooo convenient to have your credit card information stored in your password manager, browser, and Shopify cart.
 It just makes it so easy…!

-Well, if you’re impulse buying, especially on sale weekends, maybe make it a little bit harder.
+If you’re impulse buying, especially on sale weekends, maybe make it a little bit harder.
 Delete your saved credit cards, so you have to get up off the couch to go find the number.
-(If you’re one of those weirdos who have your credit card number memorized, this obviously won’t help you!)
+(If you’re one of those weirdos who have your credit card number memorized, I’m sorry, this obviously won’t help you!)

-5 — Do a closet try-on of similar items you already own.
+5 — Do a closet try-on of similar items you already have.

-I’m in the middle of the #may30x30, and I realized that part of what I was missing was a jeans shape I didn’t add into my capsule.
-I like challenges, but I also like variety.
-Shopping for a new pair of jeans isn’t going to add variety to this capsule (and it’d be over by the time they arrived anyway), and more importantly: I can play with different shapes and proportions without shopping.
+When I was looking at those jeans, I was the middle of a #may30x30 capsule wardrobe challenge.
+I realized that part of what I was missing in my capsule was a jeans shape I didn’t have.
+Shopping for a new pair of jeans isn’t going to add variety to this capsule (it’d be over by the time they arrived anyway), and more importantly: I can play with different shapes and proportions without shopping.